Have you ever thought much about your morning routine? Probably not. Most of us are on automatic pilot at wakening.

 Cognitive impairment is the primary cause of long-term care insurance claims today and comprises about 35% of claims.
 These claims can last for a very long time.

-If family is not available to help with these activities, how would you pay for assistance provided by a formal caregiver?
+If family is not available to provide caregiving, how would you pay for assistance provided by a formal (paid) caregiver?

 Just three funding options for most Americans

 Many are in denial that they will ever need long-term care.
 Consider the government projections on the risk of needing care.
-It is estimated that 70% of people age 65 and older will experience a long-term care event in their remaining years.
+It is estimated that 70% of people aged 65 and older will experience a long-term care event in their remaining years.

-If you fall into the 70%, how will you pay for care?
+If you’re part of the 70%, how will you pay for care?
 Many people assume Original Medicare is the answer but it’s not.

 Original Medicare may cover costs up to 100 days providing certain requirements are met which include being admitted and hospitalized for three days and needing skilled care on a daily basis.

 That leaves most Americans with three funding options to consider: